Moreland Middle School Electives 2019-2020

 Most students take two electives per year.
 Priority for selecting electives is given to eighth graders first, followed by seventh, and then sixth graders.
 Sixth graders are assigned an elective the first semester.
 Please note that electives are subject to change, and some electives are only offered one semester a year.

 Let's Get Cooking

-Students will learn important health and nutrition skills so that they can prepare their own recipes!
+Students will learn valuable cooking skills so that they can prepare their own recipes!
 Practicing Safety Rules & Measuring Techniques will ensure that our recipes turn out their best.
 Get ready to cooperate with your Kitchen Group members to prepare some delicious and nutritious recipes such as Smoothies, Snack Pizzas, Omelets, Chili, Fresh Salsa and Homemade Chips, even Cookies, Brownies and much more.
 We will also learn how our recipes help you grow and develop properly, prevent disease & help your brain to function at its best so that you can do better in school!

 Explore the world at your kitchen table!
 Students will learn how and why people in other cultures choose the foods they do, and will then prepare their own international cuisine!
 Learn about the origins of your favorite foods and experience some new tastes as we discover more about what connects all people - food!

 Are you interested in learning how to build gears like the chain drive found on your bicycle?
 In this course, you'll learn how to build gears and program motors and sensors.
 At the end of the semester, you will apply your understanding of the mathematical concepts learned in relation to gear mechanisms to design, build, and program your own working machine!

 Project Lead the Way: Introduction to Computer Science